haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 ### Comparing the performance of the three antibodies

-All three antibody structures give good results.
+All three antibody structures used in input give good results.
 The unbound and the ABodyBuilder2 antibodies provided better results, with the best cluster showing models within 1 angstrom of interface-RMSD with respect to the unbound structure.
 Using the Alphafold2 structure in this case is not the best option, as the input antibody is not perfectly modelled in its H3 loop.

 The good information about the paratope with the NMR epitope is critical for the good docking performance, which is also the scenario described in our Structure 2020 article: